What Should You Look For in a Budget Cell Phone

 The Cheapest Cellular Provider For Seniors

 With all the options out there, it can be a bit confusing to figure out which cellular provider gives the best bang for your buck.
-Our current favorite is T-Mobile, whose trio of 55+ Unlimited Plans start at $27.50 per month and give you unlimited talk, text, and data in terms of the major providers.
+In terms of major providers, our current favorite is T-Mobile, whose trio of 55+ Unlimited Plans start at $27.50 per line per month and give you unlimited talk, text, and data.

-Still, for the user just looking to make calls and send text messages, GreatCall and Consumer Cellular offer custom plans.
-With these providers, you can select the number of minutes, messages, and data you anticipate using in a month-long period.
+Still, for the user looking to make calls and send text messages only, Lively and Consumer Cellular offer custom plans.
+With these providers, you can select the number of minutes, number of messages, and amount of data you anticipate using each month.
 Especially for those of us who don’t use our phones too heavily, these providers can offer significant savings.

 The Cheapest Cell Phones For Seniors

-After extensive research and testing, we’ve narrowed your options down to five phones.
+After extensive research and testing, we’ve narrowed the list of options down to five phones.
 While some of them are significantly more affordable than others, we’ve concluded that each of the following phones gives you a tremendous bang for your buck.